amber-lang/amber-docs/docs/stdlib/doc/date.md

 pub fun date_add(add: Text, date: Text = "", utc: Bool = false): Text ?
 ```

-EXPERIMENTAL
+### EXPERIMENTAL

-Add value to date.
+Adds a value to a date.

-If no date is specified, the current date is used
+If no date is specified, the current date is used.

-Ex : date_add("+3 days")
+Example : `date_add("+3 days")`

-You can use :
+You can use (+/-):

-(+/-)
-years
+- years
-months
+- months
-days
+- days
-hours
+- hours
-minutes
+- minutes
-seconds
+- seconds

-EXPERIMENTAL

-Compare 2 date

-Return 1 if date_a is after date_b

-Return 0 if date_a and date_b is the same

-Return -1 if date_b is after date_a

-If date_b is not provided, current date will be used

 ## `date_compare`
 ```ab
 pub fun date_compare(date_a: Text, date_b: Text = "", utc: Bool = false): Num ?
 ```

+### EXPERIMENTAL
+Compares two dates.

+Returns 1 if date_a is after date_b.

+Returns 0 if date_a and date_b is the same.

+Returns -1 if date_b is after date_a.

+If date_b is not provided, current date will be used.